-With classrooms become more diverse, public schools are experimenting with new language programs to enhance ESL student learning.
+With classrooms becoming more diverse, public schools are experimenting with new language programs to enhance ESL student learning.

 ESL students, standing for English as a Second Language, typically need additional resources and support to adjust to the various linguistic complications of learning a new language.
 As a result, ESL students typically require additional funding.

-However, as public schools are coping with reduced funding due to the economic recession, educational experts are debating the best approach between balancing school budgets while caring for each child’s language development.
-In an effort to save costs, some schools and states have created mandatory full inclusion programs, where ESL students are immersed in a regular paced English class, with students who are fluent in English.
+However, as public schools are coping with reduced funding due to the economic recession, educational experts are debating the best approach to balancing school budgets while caring for each child’s language development.
+In an effort to save costs, some schools and states have created mandatory full inclusion programs, where ESL students are immersed in a regular-paced English class with students who are fluent in English.
 This strategy will reduce the costs of ESL specialists while still engaging ESL students in an atmosphere for learning.

 While this approach certainly helps balance school budgets, many educators and parents argue that the full-inclusion classroom is ineffective for both fluent and ESL children.

 Public Schools and ESL Programs

 As The Multicultural Education Journal explains, the 2001 national mandate, No Child Left Behind, required that all public schools help ESL students become English proficient, as both fluent and ESL students are mandated to meet State and National achievement standards.
 While public schools are legally required to provide educational support for ESL kids, many experts assert that the current approach is both ineffective and flawed.
 As the number of minority students is rising each year in the United States, experts predict that by the year 2020, at least 50 percent of school-age children will be of non-English speaking backgrounds.
-With the current and rising statistic of non-English speaking students in public schools, leaders assert that all schools must take a more active approach to protecting the instructional support for these non English speaking students.
+With the current and rising statistics of non-English speaking students in public schools, leaders assert that all schools must take a more active approach to protecting the instructional support for these non-English speaking students.

 “‘During turbulent economic times, educational programs that serve culturally, linguistically, and economically diverse student populations may be at a disadvantage when competing for reduced funding with programs that serve conventional, mainstream student populations.’”